Punnainallur Mariamman Temple: History

-Thuljaji Raja, Son of Venkoji Maharaja, had a daughter, with very poor eye sight.
+Thuljaji Raja, Son of Venkoji Maharaja, had a daughter, with very poor eyesight.
 The king was very much worried over her ailment.
-It is said that he worshipped this Goddess Mariambal who appeared in his dream and asked him to go to PunnainaHur Mariamman Sannadhi with his daughter where she would regain her eye sight.
-As per the dream, King Thuljaji went to Mariamman Sannadhi with his daughter and prayed for the restoration of her eye sight.
-While receiving the Deepa Aratbanai she had a shock and a tendency of losing something from her eyes and immediately she was able to gain her eye sight.
+It is said that he worshipped this Goddess Mariambal who appeared in his dream and asked him to go to PunnainaHur Mariamman Sannadhi with his daughter where she would regain her eyesight.
+As per the dream, King Thuljaji went to Mariamman Sannadhi with his daughter and prayed for the restoration of her eyesight.
+While receiving the Deepa Aratbanai she had a shock and a tendency of losing something from her eyes and immediately she was able to gain her eyesight.

 Being overwhelmed by this incident, the King decided to renovate this temple.
 He deputed priest (gurukkal) for pooja.
 Usually in all Mariamman Temples, Poojaris are appointed for Pooja and other functions.
 The king was also fortunate enough to meet Sri Sadasiva Brahmendra Swamigal, who was passing through that village.
 The king immediately narrated this incident to him and requested the Swamiji to stay till Kumbabishegam.
 Accordingly the saint made a powerful ** yanthram °°, (pectam) to be placed under the idol of the Goddess, and celebrated the Kumbabishegam on a grand scale.
 Mariambalpuram now called Pandaravadai in Papanasam Taluk is a village gifted to the temple by Thuljaji Raja.